 PRESS RELEASE

-SIDBI – FULL STEAM AHEAD WITH A SHARPENED ROLE
+SIDBI SHARPENING ITS ROLE TO TO SUPPORT VENTURE FUNDS

-Mumbai February 08, 2016
+Mumbai February 09, 2016

-The India Aspiration Fund (IAF), wiith a corpus of Rs 2,000 crore, established with Small Industries Development Bank of India (SIDBI) in August 2015, has in a short period of time, recommended amount of Rs.
+The India Aspiration Fund (IAF), wiith a corpus of Rs 2,000 crore, established with Small Industries Development Bank of India (SIDBI) in August 2015, has in a short period of time, recommended an amount of Rs.
 1126 crore for sanction through its Venture Capital Investment Committee (VCIC) to 31 Venture Capital Funds [VCFs], out of which formal sanction has already been communicated to 18 Venture Capital Funds (VCFs) for Rs.
 506 crore.

 In order to benefit the burgeoning start-ups in the economy, the Operational process under IAF, list of Venture Capital Funds supported by SIDBI and contact details of Venture Capital Fund which are in investment phase are now hosted on SIDBI Venture Fund website (https:/venturefund.sidbi.in).
-Informing the media about this initiative, Dr Kshatrapati Shivaji, CMD, SIDBI felt that this is expected to facilitates aspiring Start ups and MSMEs to get in touch with these Funds for possible equity support directly.
+Informing the media about this initiative, Dr Kshatrapati Shivaji, I.A.S, CMD, SIDBI said that, “this initiative is expected to facilitate aspiring Start ups and MSMEs to get in touch with these Funds for possible equity support directly.”

-SIDBI recognized early that equity is one of the major challenges faced by MSMEs, as private equity space is basically directed towards large enterprises.
+SIDBI recognized in early 90s that equity is one of the major challenges faced by MSMEs, as private equity space is basically directed towards large enterprises.
 SIDBI also chose to use contribution to various Venture Funds as the best model as SIDBI’s contribution could be used by the Fund Managers to leverage large amount of private capital.
 SIDBI has been contributing to the corpus of Venture capital Funds since 1995.
 SIDBI has so far supported 88 Venture Capital Funds with an aggregate commitment of Rs.
 2211 crore.
 Based on drawal of around Rs.
 950 crores, so far, from the above aggregate commitment, these Venture Funds have invested in 612 enterprises with an equity support of Rs.9600 crore, of which Rs.
 4339 crore were invested in 531 MSMEs.

 Some of the seed / early stage Venture Funds supported by SIDBI are – Blume Ventures, YourNest Angel Fund, Infuse Capital, India Quotient, India Innovation Fund, Ventureast Tenet Fund, India Science Venture Fund of CSIR etc. In addition, SIDBI has also supported Social Venture Funds such as Samriddhi Fund and Ankur Capital etc. Some of the ventures invested by these Venture Capital Funds are – Aujas Networks, Vortex, Little Eye Labs, Skymet, Mitra Biotech etc.